Robbie Williams names never-before-seen artwork after popular 80s’ female names

 Williams said they are now ready to share their “creative vision with the world.”

-Talking about the inspiration behind the naming of the pieces, which include Janet, Donna and Mandy, Williams said: “We like the obscurity of these names, which were highly popular back in the day but are not so common today.
+Talking about the inspiration behind the naming of the pieces – which include Janet, Donna and Mandy – Williams told the PA news agency: “Because we use human names for the work, it sometimes feels like we are christening the painting.”
+He added: “We like the obscurity of these names, which were highly popular back in the day but are not so common today.

 “For us, they are the names that define the 80s, an influential era which has inspired our art.”